rokubop/roku-talon-shared/README.md

 cd roku-talon-shared

 # Checkout only the tools you want
+#
+# WARNING: BE CAREFUL TO DO THIS IN THE CORRECT DIRECTORY
+# THIS REMOVES ALL FOLDERS EXCEPT THE ONES YOU SPECIFY
+git sparse-checkout set ui_elements mouse_move_adv

+# checkout all tools
 git sparse-checkout set drag_mode dynamic_noises game_tools mouse_move_adv parrot_config roku_games ui_elements vgamepad

+# To reset so you see all tools
+git sparse-checkout disable
 ```